 - The Vamp: Uses the promise of sex to abuse and exploit people.
 Freed, of all people, calls her out on it, and completely abandons her when she refuses to deliver.

 - Villain Ball: Her plan to murder Asia and steal her Sacred Gear might have succeeded, but she taunts Issei about Asia's death afterwards.
 This results in Issei using his Sacred Gear to beat Raynare and Rias ultimately killing her.

 - Villainous Breakdown: Raynare loses it after finding out Issei's stronger than her because of his Sacred Gear.

 - Why Don't You Just Shoot Him?: Averted when she and Issei met up again while Asia was with him.
 After Issei showed off his Sacred Gear, she just shoots him with a light spear in the stomach and mocks him because she thought he only had Twice Critical.
-Played very straight later on, when getting Asia's Sacred Gear gains her a huge Villain Ball, staying to mock Issei leading to her ass getting kicked.
+Played very straight later on, when getting Asia's Sacred Gear makes her overconfident, staying to mock Issei which gets her ass kicked.

-- Wounded Gazelle Warcry: Tries this on Issei when he was about to kill her, sinking so low as to show him the armband he bought for her as a cherished treasure.
+- Wounded Gazelle Warcry: She turns the vulnerable act on Issei when Rias's was about to kill her, sinking so low as to show him the armband he bought for her as a cherished treasure.
 In the anime, she also reverts to her civilian clothes in an attempt to make her act more convincing.
 Fortunately for her, he just doesn't have the heart to kill someone whom he shared a precious day of love and happiness with.
 Not so fortunately, he sadly asks Rias to do what he couldn't, which she does.

 - See her entry on the Occult Research Club page.